The Ins and Outs of Damp Proofing

 Damp proofing is the application of a membrane or render that blocks the ingress of water through porous surfaces such as brick.
 Membranes are often flexible and can be applied directly to internal walls, creating an air gap or cavity where moisture can evaporate.
 Renders are best applied to the background substrate, where they can then be covered with plaster.
 The damp proof layer is held within the wall structure and prevents moisture from passing through.

 Damp proofing should be carried out if you are experiencing damp in your property, although not before finding and fixing the source of the damp.
 In the case of blocked gutters and inefficient sealing on doors and windows, this can be a relatively cheap repair.
 However, where damp is caused by structural problems, such as poor ventilation or poorly installed cavity wall insulation, this could become a costly fix.

 Keep an eye out for damp in your property and make sure to look out for places in your home that could be susceptible to damp.
 Catching damp early can prevent unsightly marks that require redecorating and prevent greater issues that can arise from untreated damp.

-If you want more information on damp proofing for your London, Buckinghamshire or Hertfordshire property is experiencing damp.
-Our team are waiting to take your call, contact us on 01923 286 438 or request a survey.
+If you want more information on damp proofing for your London, Buckinghamshire or Hertfordshire property that is experiencing damp, get in touch today.